 Laverock offers that if companies treat people as a cohesive group (versus solely as a demographic), and then meet their needs and expectations in meaningful, more beneficial ways, two things can happen: “First thing is a ‘performance boost,’ you’ll get magic out of people.
 The second is engagement will ramp up – and that’s where companies really start to go into that next level of performance.”

 As people reinvent their thinking, they come to expect more from their employers, even the potential ones.
 Where once the interview questions would end at topics like compensation and benefits, today, people are asking about aspects like carbon footprints, how a company defines sustainability.
-That, says Badgi, needs to be reflected in the organisation’s culture – and it goes beyond values, goals and objectives.
-“Organisations need to align with this new thinking.”
+That, says Badgi, needs to be reflected in the organization’s culture – and it goes beyond values, goals and objectives.
+“Organizations need to align with this new thinking.”

-Well-being might well be the most important trend in the Deloitte survey, certainly given that a whopping 96 percent of people surveyed declared it an organisational responsibility.
+Well-being might well be the most important trend in the Deloitte survey, certainly given that a whopping 96 percent of people surveyed declared it an organizational responsibility.
 Physical health is part of the equation, as is financial health and now, mental health, particularly in a COVID-19 environment where back-to-back video calls are a norm, as are longer days, stress and potential burnout.
-“It’s extremely important,” says Laverock, “that organisations have the appropriate enabling technology to ensure that employees can manage and control work.”
+“It’s extremely important,” says Laverock, “that organizations have the appropriate enabling technology to ensure that employees can manage and control work.”

 The outcome?
-“It helped the teachers build resilience in high-stress situations; it helped lower dis-enrolment; it helped the retention of teachers … If you address workers’ well-being, not only are you helping the worker, but you’re also helping the organisation and the bottom line.”
+“It helped the teachers build resilience in high-stress situations; it helped lower dis-enrolment; it helped the retention of teachers … If you address workers’ well-being, not only are you helping the worker, but you’re also helping the organization and the bottom line.”